 • Perfectionism

-Here’s another truth: Healing can happen.
+Healing can happen.

 My Therapeutic Approach: I work from an evidence-based couples therapy approach called Emotionally Focused Therapy (EFT/EFCT).
 With my advanced training in EFT, training in EMDR, and IFS-informed lens, you can show up exactly as you are right now.
 We’ll focus on creating regulation and safety in your relationship.

-Trauma-informed couples therapy offers a safe space to understand how painful experiences, betrayal, and loss affect the way you connect, communicate, and respond to one another.
+Trauma-informed couples therapy offers a safe space to understand how painful experiences, betrayal, and loss effect the way you connect, communicate, and respond to one another.
 Together, we’ll gently explore patterns shaped by the past, build trust, and create new ways of relating that foster security, closeness, and healing.
 This approach honors each partner’s story while helping you move forward with compassion and resilience.